 Good Bug Border / Insectaries -- Over 10% of our vegetable beds are systematically planted into specialized flowers and grasses that act as permanent habitat and food for a diversity of beneficial and predatory insects.
 In general, we don't spray against pests because these good bugs balance the bad.

-Probiotic Drenches -- We selectively cultivate health-promoting bacterial and fungal life to inoculate leaf and soil surfaces against their bad counterparts.
-Actively aerated vermicompost tea is the common term for this.
-When this fails, we sometimes resort to organically approved sprays, but never think (nor even know) about the synthetic chemical alternatives.
+Probiotic Tonics -- We selectively cultivate health-promoting bacterial and fungal life to inoculate leaf and soil surfaces against their bad counterparts.
+Actively aerated vermicompost tea is the common term for this, and “competitive colonization” is the result.
+We also collect the diverse living mulch species mix to brew into a more biologically active and available tonic.